Getting Around Norway

 Side of the roadRight

-Numerous international car hire companies operate, including Hertz, Avis and Budget.
+Numerous international car hire companies operate, including Hertz, Avis and Budget and national ones like Sunnal Bilutleie in Oslo (tel: +47 9700 2222; https://sunndalbilutleie.no/).
 The minimum age for car hire is 19 in Norway, although some companies may insist on a higher minimum age (up to 25).

-Travelling by taxi in Norway can be hugely expensive and is usually unnecessary thanks to the excellent (and cheap) public transport system.
-They are, however, easy to find and can be picked up in the street or from designated ranks, and booked by phone.
-Most taxis are metered and all taxis operated by registered companies such as Oslo Taxi, Norges Taxi and Taxi Sør accept credit and debit cards.
+Travelling by taxi in Norway can be expensive and is usually unnecessary thanks to the excellent (and cheap) public transport system.
+Taxis are, however, easy to find and can be waved down on the street, from designated ranks or booked by phone.
+Most taxis are metered and all taxis operated by registered companies such as Oslo Taxi (www.oslotaxi.no), Norgestaxi (norgestaxi.no) and Taxi Sør (www.taxisor.no) accept credit and debit cards.
+Each company also has its own taxi app.
 Drivers usually speak English.

 The Lavprisekspressen (tel: +47 6798 0480; www.lavprisekspressen.no) runs from Oslo to Stavanger via Kristiansand and between Oslo and Trondheim.
 It's considerably cheaper than the Nor-Way Bussekspress, and you can only buy tickets online.